 - The lack of consent or understanding of the sexual act on the part of the victim;

-- The victim being a family member under age 18;
+- The victim is a family member under the age of 18;

 - Holding a position of authority or trust over the victim

-Considering these elements, there is overlap between sexual abuse and sexual assault.
+Considering these elements, there is an overlap between sexual abuse and sexual assault in Chicago.
 Therefore, abuse can take these and many other forms:

 - Molesting and fondling minors